usaalex/SharePoint/README.md

 * Logical join operators: and, or
 * Comparison operators: eq, neq, gt, geq, lt, leq, beginswith, contains, in, is null, isnotnull (all except includes)
 * Other: row limit, scope, orderby, groupby
+* Auto value type detection (but still can be set explicitly)

 ##### Examples:
 ```JavaScript